annaglowski/Senior-Thesis/README.md

 This repository includes the python code for the computation of Anna Glowski's Senior Thesis.
 Each file is titled after the chapter of the thesis that it was used for computation.
+The "Location Mapping" code was used to map the location of all activities for their respective chapters.

 Chapter 2: Data Collection and Calculation
   - Data Collection: imports wait time data from Thrill Data, collects the location of each activity from Google Maps API